redhat-cop/network.bgp/README.md

 ```

 ### Display Structured Data with Gather
-- Gather operation gathers the running-configuration specific to bgp_global, bgp_address_family, and bgp_neighbor_address_family resources
+- gather operation gathers the running configuration specific to bgp_global, bgp_address_family, and bgp_neighbor_address_family resources
-  and display these facts in YAML formatted structures.
+  and displays these facts in YAML formatted structures.

 ```yaml
 - name: Display BGP resources in a structured format